symmetryinvestments/concurrency/README.md

 - `completeWithCancellation`.
 Wraps the Sender and redirects the setValue termination to complete with cancellation.
 The Sender is not allowed to produce a Value.

+- `completeWithError`.
+Wraps the Sender and redirects the all terminations to complete with error.
+If an `Throwable` is forwarded in the Sender it takes precedence over the error value if the latter is only an `Exception`.

 - `toShared`.
 Wraps a Sender in a SharedSender that forwards the same termination call to each connected Receiver.

 - `forwardOn`.
 Run the completion of a Sender on a specific Scheduler.